Azure/cortana-intelligence-price-analytics/User Guide/UserGuide.md

 should not move very much for any of the sites, products or items.
 You are looking for a stable performance across model runs.

-For forecasts, we are showing the symmetric APE as the main performance metric, again dis-aggregated by item, site, channel, etc.
+For forecasts, we are showing the Symmetric Average Percent Error (SAPE) as the main performance metric, again dis-aggregated by item, site, channel, etc.

-There are two Excel services allow you to pinpoint items where the model may be particularly far off target.
+There are two Excel services that allow you to pinpoint items where the model may be particularly far off target.
 Fundamentally, they look for bad forecast failures.
-You should be extra careful using the results for these items.
+You should be extra careful using predictions identified by these services.

 ### Finding Outliers